FTIR microscopy: for localized chemical analysis of micro-contaminants and defects

 1. Optical microscope : allows precise visualization of the sample and selection of the area to be analyzed.

-3. Specific IR lenses : ensure the focusing of the IR beam on a micrometric surface.
+3. Specific IR objectives : ensure the focusing of the IR beam onto a micrometric surface.

 4. Analysis modes possible:

-• Transmission : for thin or pellet samples
+• Transmission : for thin or pellet-shaped samples

 • Reflection (IRRAS, DRIFTS) : for flat or metallic surfaces